Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 Copy the generated shellcode and update exploit.py :

-- Setting the "payload" variable equal to the shellcode
+- Setting the **payload** variable equal to the shellcode

 ------

 ### Prepend NOPs

 A NOP-sled is a technique for exploiting stack buffer overflows.
-It solves the problem of finding the exact address of the buffer by effectively increasing the size of the target area, \x90 represents a NOP in assembly.
+It solves the problem of finding the exact address of the buffer by effectively increasing the size of the target area, **\x90** represents a NOP in assembly.
 This instruction will literally do nothing and continue on with code execution.

 ```
 padding = "\x90" * 16